oreiscool/stash/README.md

 - **Smart Auto-Categorization**: Automatically detects and categorizes content as Links, Snippets, or Notes
 - **Tag-Based Organization**: Create and assign tags for easy filtering and discovery
 - **Pin Important Items**: Keep frequently accessed items at the top
-- **Full-Text Search**: Search across all content and tags with highlighted results
+- **Full-Text Search**: Search across all content, types and tags with highlighted results
 - **Trash with Recovery**: 7-day recovery window for deleted items with auto-cleanup
 - **Selection Mode**: Bulk operations for efficient management
 - **Material You Theming**: Dynamic color schemes that adapt to your device